UnityTech/UIWidgets/README.md

 ## Introduction

-UIWidget is a plugin package of Unity Editor which helps developers to create, debug and deploy efficient, cross-platform Apps using Unity Engine.
+UIWidget is a plugin package for Unity Editor which helps developers to create, debug and deploy efficient, cross-platform Apps using the Unity Engine.

 UIWidget is mainly derived from Flutter @https://github.com/flutter/flutter.
 However, taking advantage of the powerful Unity Engine, it offers developers many new features to improve their Apps